chrishelm82/Weather-Dashboard/README.md

 # Weather-Dashboard

-You can check out the weather conditions searching any city in the U.S. and get back an extended 5 day forecast.
+This app will allow you to check out the weather conditions searching any city in the U.S. and get back an extended 5 day forecast.

 Weather conditions include
 -City